MMRINet: Efficient Mamba-Based Segmentation with Dual-Path Refinement for Low-Resource MRI Analysis: Experimental Setup

 \subsection{Training Configuration}

-To maintain consistency with our low-resource design, MMRINet was trained on a single NVIDIA RTX A6000 GPU using mixed-precision (FP16) to reduce memory and computation cost.
-The model converged within 100 epochs using the AdamW optimizer with an initial learning rate of $3\times10^{-4}$ and weight decay of $1\times10^{-2}$.
-A lightweight schedule-free learning rate strategy~\cite{schedulefree} was applied ($r{=}1.0$, weight\_lr\_power${=}0.5$) to promote stable convergence without additional epochs.
+In keeping with our low-resource design philosophy, MMRINet was trained on a single NVIDIA RTX A6000 GPU using mixed-precision (FP16) arithmetic to minimize memory and computation overhead.
+Training converged within 100 epochs.
+We used the AdamW optimizer with an initial learning rate of $3\times10^{-4}$ and weight decay of $1\times10^{-2}$.
+Rather than a manually tuned learning rate schedule, we employed a schedule-free learning rate strategy~\cite{schedulefree} ($r=1.0$, \texttt{weight\_lr\_power}$=0.5$).
+We use this primarily as a practical training choice and do not claim an isolated improvement over cosine or polynomial schedules.

-We employed a small batch size of 2 volumes due to GPU memory constraints.
-Training incorporated deep supervision (Section~\ref{subsec:loss}) to enhance gradient flow in this compact architecture.
+The batch size was set to 2 volumes per step, reflecting the memory constraints imposed by large crop sizes ($160\times160\times128$).
+Despite this small batch size, training remained stable throughout (Section~\ref{subsec:loss}), a property we attribute to the combination of batch normalization and deep supervision that together regularize gradient flow at multiple levels of the network.